qutorial/over-it-flows/1-basics/readme.txt

 Track the execution.

-The cannary is saved in the region of memory pointed to by gs register with a certain offset.
+The canary is saved in the region of memory pointed to by gs register with a certain offset.
 It is check before int pass is addressed.

 These commands perform the check.